MahfuzaYesmin/PowerBI-Repository/README.md

 1. **Deliver Value:** Each dashboard solves real-world business challenges, from supplier management to property conservation.
 2. **Showcase Expertise:** Demonstrates advanced Power BI skills, including data modeling, DAX calculations, and visualization techniques.
 3. **Collaborate Effectively:** Reflects teamwork and the ability to translate diverse stakeholder requirements into practical solutions.
 4. **Drive Impact:** Highlights measurable outcomes, such as improved efficiency, cost reduction, and compliance tracking.
+5. **PowerApps:** This repository includes screenshots of several PowerApps applications I’ve developed.
+One app integrates with Power BI reports to enable consultancy managers to effectively track both national and regional projects.
+Another app is designed for Facilities Managers, helping them manage electrical requests efficiently, replacing cumbersome SharePoint lists and spreadsheets with a streamlined, user-friendly PowerApps interface.
+6. **Data Gathering:**  Showcases my expertise in coordinating with diverse stakeholders to collect relevant data from the appropriate sources.
+This demonstrates my ability to implement effective data validation techniques to ensure data accuracy, consistency, and meaningful insights, ultimately driving data-driven decision-making.
 ---

 ## Contact